JulianOzelRose/TRIII-SaveEdit/README.md

 When the game loads a save file, it checks this number to determine which weapons are present in inventory.
 When reverse engineering this part of the game, we need to choose our methods wisely.
 Since there are 128 possible combinations, using conditional operations would be extremely inefficient.
 Bitwise operations are perfect for this scenario.
-We account for the base case of no weapons, and then we use our else block to check if the unique bit of a wepaon is present in the config variable, and set our variables to display accordingly.
+We account for the base case of no weapons, and then we use our else block to check if the unique bit of a wepaon is present in the config variable, and then set our variables to display accordingly.

 ```
 const int Pistol = 2;